tus/tus-node-server/.changeset/happy-countries-ring.md

 ---
-"@tus/server": minor
+"@tus/server": patch
 ---

-fix bug: upload-offset header should be string
+Correctly return upload-offset header as a string instead of number